The Name of the Village

 o hence the name probably pre-dates the written word and was initially passed on verbally

-o all theories uncovered to-date are from the 1500s onwards
+o all the recorded theories uncovered to-date are from the 1500s onwards

 o for 400 years, the knowledge of the past and the location would have been very limited

-o without the internet many the theorists would not have known of the other theories
+o without the internet many the theorists would not have known of other theories

 o most agreed that the 2nd part of the word means slope, hillside, grassland, etc

-o one exception is that it is has been said to originated from ‘gold-anchor’, due to the 1650 book
+o an exception is that it is has been said to originated from ‘gold-anchor’, as in the 1650 book

 o the origin of the 1st part ie ‘Gold’ has had very little consensus however: